Dr. Sean Breen

 Anti-Aging, Functional and Regenerative Medicine Specialist

-Dr. Breen is a graduate of the New York College of Osteopathic Medicine in Old Westbury, NY.
-Following medical school he was awarded a United States Navy Health Professions Scholarship and completed his post-graduate training at the prestigious Naval Medical Center San Diego located in San Diego, California.
-During his 9 year career as a Navy medical officer he spent 4 years as a battalion surgeon with 1st Marine Division at Camp Pendleton, California.
+Dr. Sean Breen is a graduate of the New York College of Osteopathic Medicine in Old Westbury, NY.
+Following medical school he was awarded a United States Navy Health Professions Scholarship and completed his post-graduate training at the prestigious Naval Medical Center located in San Diego, California.
+During his 9-year career as a Navy medical officer, he spent 4 years as a battalion surgeon with 1st Marine Division at Camp Pendleton, California.

 In 2003, he deployed to Iraq in support of Operation Iraqi Freedom (OIF-1) as the battalion surgeon for 1st Battalion 4th Marines.
-He was in charge of 65 Navy Corpsman and responsible for the health of 1000 United States Marines.
-During his 9 month deployment, he was embedded with the Marines on the front lines directly in combat.
+He was in charge of 65 Navy Corpsman and responsible for the health of over 1,000 United States Marines.
+During his 9-month deployment, he was embedded with the Marines on the front lines directly in combat.

 He was honorably discharged from the Navy in 2006 after being promoted to the rank of Lieutenant Commander.